eschlot/WiiStep/README.md

 Of course, this *requires* the developer to manually download/build [devkitPPC](http://sourceforge.net/projects/devkitpro/files/devkitPPC/) and [libogc](http://sourceforge.net/projects/devkitpro/files/libogc/).
-Afterwards, place their roots in WiiStep's CMake build directory.
+Afterwards, place their roots in WiiStep's CMake build directory and build WiiStep as normal.

 Please note that libogc's tar is something of a [tarbomb](http://en.wikipedia.org/wiki/Tar_(computing)#Tarbomb) and will